On the Hadamard product of degenerate subvarieties: Large ambient space

 \section{Large ambient space}

-In this section we consider the Hadamard product of subvarieties contained in generic linear subspaces and in particular the case in which the ambient space has dimension large enough in a very precise sense.
-We note that \cite[Theorem 4.1]{BCFL2} considered this situation for the product of generic linear spaces.
+In this section we consider the Hadamard product of subvarieties whose linear spans are generic and in particular the case in which the ambient space has dimension large enough in a very precise sense.
+Note that \cite[Theorem 4.1]{BCFL2} considered the product of generic linear spaces.